dmadison/DJHero-SpinRhythm/README.md

 ## History
 This repository is a fork of the [*DJ Hero* Lucio project](https://github.com/dmadison/DJHero-Lucio), where I modified a *DJ Hero* controller to play as the character of Lucio in *Overwatch*.
 It retains the same license (GPL v3) and code structure.
 Only the control scheme has changed.

-For more information, check out the blog post on [PartsNotIncluded.com](http://www.partsnotincluded.com/altctrl/playing-lucio-with-a-dj-hero-turntable).
+For more information about the *DJ Hero* Lucio project, check out the blog post on [PartsNotIncluded.com](http://www.partsnotincluded.com/playing-lucio-with-a-dj-hero-turntable).

 ## License
 This project is licensed under the terms of the [GNU General Public License](https://www.gnu.org/licenses/gpl-3.0.en.html), either version 3 of the License, or (at your option) any later version.